 Another personal experience: I have an elderly family member who has been drinking this morning tonic for about a year.
-He was always suffering from either constipation for which he took laxative or diarrhea for which he took pepto.
+He was always suffering from either constipation for which he took laxative or diarrhea for which he took Pepto-Bismol.
 Since drinking this daily, he suffers neither.
 He also fainted a couple of times, and the diagnosis was simple dehydration.
 He has not fainted since doing this.

 And one more personal story: A family friend was taking cholesterol medicine.
 Because he also drank moderately, he failed a liver function test.
 He continued to have his evening drink, and take is medicine, but he started drinking 1T of apple cider vinegar in water a day.
 One month later, his liver was functioning normally again.

 My Experience.
 My skin noticeably improved immediately in terms of tone and evenness of color.
 I had a friend in London who swore if she missed one day of wheat grass, she could see it in her skin.
 I think paired with the lemon water, my immunity became super strong.
-London winter and flu season hit a few months after I started this routine.
+London winter and flu season hit a few months after I started this routine many years ago.
 My whole house and whole team at work got sick, but I didn’t get a sniffle for the first winter in years.
 These also have a laxative effect, but as your body gets used to it, that is less noticeable.
 I do feel, again paired with the above, that my insides stay squeaky clean, but without gas or bloating.
 In fact, quite the contrary, I think along with my exercise, these really help keep my tummy flat.

-My experience.
-I am always hungry, and tend to eat small meals every few hours.
+- Raw overnight oats with flax/chia/hemp seeds.
+A number of years ago, I found a recipe in a raw foods cookbook for overnight oats.
+I made up different versions of it, and I should have sold the recipe because now you can buy them in the store!
+I say, save packaging and money and make your own variety.
 This will keep me sated, but able to exercise fairly soon after because it doesn’t make me feel too full.
 By mid-morning, I am hungry for a snack of fruit and then I eat lunch.
-I love that this recipe is totally vegan.
+I love that these recipes are totally vegan.
 The fiber content is excellent to keep everything moving and it is even good for those who can’t have gluten.
 Flax, chia and hemp are great foods for vegans because of their protein, and are high in omega-3’s.
 There are no refined sugars.
 Plus, it is ready to go, so for those busy mornings, there is no prep!
 I used to take it in to the office, when I worked in one, and eat it there to save time on my morning routine.

-I am not a doctor or a nutritionist, but aside from the very few links that I have posted here, I have read a lot about all of these foods, and have been eating them myself for years, and can personally say that my skin, immunity and energy have increased as a result of this routine.
+I am not a doctor or a nutritionist, but aside from the very few links that I have posted here, I have read a lot about all of these foods, and have been consuming some of them myself for years, and can personally say that my skin, immunity and energy have increased as a result of this routine.
 I never was using them for weight loss, but all of them will help promote a healthy weight.